HSLdevcom/jore4-ui/README.md

 To update database dump files (with the `.pgdump` extension), do the following:

-- Check the latest suitable dump files from the `jore4-dump` container under the `jore4storage` storage account in the `hsl-jore4-common` resource group.
+- Check the latest suitable dump files from the `jore4-dump` container under the `stjore4dev001` storage account in the `rg-jore4-dev-001` resource group.
+As of 2025-05, dump files are organised into directories in Azure Blob storage.
+They should be accompanied by a README file that states which microservice versions the dumps were created with.
 Make sure that the `docker-compose.custom.yml` file does not specify `jore4-hasura` and `jore4-tiamat` microservices with versions older than the versions the dump files were created with.
 If needed, restart dependencies and generate new GraphQL schema for new Hasura version and make necessary changes to achieve ui - hasura compatibility.
 - Update the dump filenames in the `./scripts/development.sh` file.
 Remove the existing `.pgdump` files from your project directory.
 Then stop the dependencies, and run `./scripts/setup-dependencies-and-seed.sh`.
 - If everything goes right, after running the script and following the instructions you should now have your databases seeded with the new dumps.